Automatic Verification of Parameterised Interleaved Multi-Agent Systems: MODEL CHECKING piis

 We now present a technique for model checking parameterised interleaved interpreted systems.
-In particular, we propose an efficient and automated methodology for answering the following verification query: In other words, we want to be able to check that for \emph{any number} \(n \geq |J|\) of agents in the system, and for any \(|J|\)-tuple \(C\) of distinct agents, the property \(\varphi(C)\) holds.
-Note that the number of systems we would like to verify is unbounded and so is, in principle, the state space of the systems themselves.
-Therefore, traditional techniques to handle the state explosion problem cannot be of help here, and therefore we need to use a different approach to reduce the state space.
+In particular, we propose an efficient and automated methodology for answering the following verification query:

+In other words we would like to check whether the property $\varphi(C)$ holds for \emph{any number} \(n \geq |J|\) of agents in the system, and for any \(|J|\)-tuple \(C\) of distinct agents.
+Note that the number of systems we would like to verify is unbounded.
+Therefore, traditional techniques to handle the state explosion problem cannot be used here.
 The key observation is that in certain circumstances it is sufficient to analyse only a finite number of systems to deduce properties about any larger system.
-Inspired by the work on cutoffs in the context of reactive systems~\cite{emerson+00,emerson+95,hanna+10}, we say that a \emph{MAS cutoff} \(c\) is a value of the system parameter for which the system instance \(\mathcal{T}(c)\) exhibits all the behaviour admitted by any system instance \(\mathcal{T}(n)\), \(n \geq c\), with respect to a certain specification $\psi$ being considered.
+Inspired by the work on cutoffs in the context of reactive systems~\cite{emerson+00,emerson+95,hanna+10}, we say that a \emph{MAS cutoff} \(c\) is a value of the system parameter for which the system instance \(\mathcal{T}(c)\) exhibits all the behaviour admitted by any system instance \(\mathcal{T}(n)\), \(n \geq c\), with respect to a certain specification being considered.

-\begin{definition}{\textbf{(MAS Cutoff)}} Let \(\mathcal{T}(n)\) be a parameterised interleaved interpreted system and let \(\psi \in\) IACTL\(^*\)K\(_{-X}\) be of the form \(\bigwedge_{J}\varphi(J)\).
+\begin{definition}{(MAS Cutoff)} Let \(\mathcal{T}(n)\) be a parameterised interleaved interpreted system and let \(\psi \in\) IACTL\(^*\)K\(_{-X}\) be of the form \(\bigwedge_{J}\varphi(J)\).
 A natural number \(c \geq |J|\) is said to be a \emph{MAS cutoff} for \(\psi\) if \(\mathcal{T}(c) \models \psi \Leftrightarrow \forall n \geq c : \mathcal{T}(n) \models \psi\). \end{definition}